-For example, research by Macmillan found that the cost of travel to and from appointments affected 69% of people with cancer with an average cost of £170 per month2.
+Additional costs such as hospital parking, travel, household bills and medicine exacerbate the pressure.
+For example, the research conducted by Macmillan found that the cost of travel to and from appointments affected 69% of people with cancer with an average cost of £170 per month.

-Young people (aged 19-24) can be particularly financially vulnerable when being treated for cancer as they are more likely to be in education or entry level employment and are less likely to have a safety net of years of saved income.
+Young people can be particularly financially vulnerable when being treated for cancer as they are more likely to be in education or entry level employment and are less likely to have a safety net of years of saved income.

-- 20% of people affected by a brain tumour a partner had to give up work or reduce working hours in order to provide care1.
+The family of someone living with a brain tumour often has to make financial, career and lifestyle sacrifices to deliver care.
+Losing Myself showed that 20% of people affected by a brain tumour a partner had to give up work or reduce working hours in order to provide care.

-A period of reduced income is likely to coincide with additional costs with parents on average spending an extra £367 per month or £4,400 per year to care for their child after a diagnosis of cancer4.
+Research by CLIC Sargent shows that 55% of parents with children affected by cancer who responded to their had taken unpaid leave.
+The impact of this reduced income is often worsened by additional costs for parents affected by brain cancer.
+On average they spend an extra £367 per month or £4,400 per year to care for their child after a diagnosis of cancer.

-Julia Baker was diagnosed with a grade 2 meningioma and as a result of her condition was forced to take leave from work.
+Julia Baker was diagnosed with a grade two meningioma and was forced to take leave from work as a result of her condition.
 In the months since her diagnosis Julia's life has been plagued with uncertainty.

 Julia believes that if she had been made aware of what benefits she was entitled to at the point of diagnosis the situation may have be quite different.
 Instead, she must juggle the unpredictable nature of her condition with financial uncertainty.